Licensed Demolition Contractor Services

 Key Takeaways

-• Integrative medicine has evolved to incorporate both traditional and modern medical practices, focusing on treating the whole person rather than just the disease.
+- Integrative medicine combines traditional and modern practices, treating the whole person instead of just disease symptoms.

-• Integrative medicine faces challenges in terms of regulation and standardization, but also presents opportunities for personalized healthcare and improved patient outcomes.
+- Integrative medicine faces regulatory challenges but offers opportunities for personalized care and better patient outcomes.

 The Global Impact of Integrative Medicine